 - Use a spray bottle: The quickest and most efficient method of cooling is evaporation.
 With that in mind, I am always armed with one of those spray bottles with an attached fan.
 A couple of sprays and some fanning can help keep you cool whether you’re sitting at the beach or doing your thing at the gym.

 - Hydrate: Hydration is key!
 And while you’re at it, drink ice-cold water to keep yourself cool from the inside out.
 Some people like to throw grapes in the freezer so they can snack on them during their workouts.
+You may want to look into how you can factor in something like hydration sachets as well, if approved by your doctor, so you can keep your water levels and electrolytes topped up.

 - Time your workouts: If you live in a warmer climate, work out in the morning or evening when temperatures are at their lowest.